easily disturbed. Kids will make their nightmares up out of anything,

 KIDS MAKE US REMEMBER HOW IMPORTANT SCREWING UP IS

 While children are harsh critics when lied to, they are also deeply forgiving readers if you show mistakes as part of your character’s life.
 The reason that Superman is largely boring as a character to most is his lack of fallibility.
 He’s simply too super to be a man.
 The reason Greg Hefley speaks to his reader’s hearts is because he is constantly screwing up, learning to do better and then screwing up again.
 Kids can forgive this Wimpy Kid character because they trust him as real and true thanks to Jeff’s smart writing.
 No matter how much Greg blows it, his readers love him for it.
-If you don;t screw up the trust part, a kid will follow you into the darkest woods because he or she trusts you, no matter how lost you get, to find your way out and back into the sunlight.
+If you don’t screw up the trust part, a kid will follow you into the darkest woods because he or she trusts you, no matter how lost you get, to find your way out and back into the sunlight.
 When we grow up this remains.
 For all the stories we follow and love, that basic element remains however hidden, within the story.

 The fundamental principles of storytelling also exist in every good piece of children’s stories.
-If you can;t tell a story well to kids you’re not going to be able to do it for grown ups.
+If you can’t tell a story well to kids, you’re not going to be able to do it for grown ups.
 Even if you never ever seek to publish or sell a children’s story, forcing yourself to write one and do so successfully can be an invaluable exercise.
-Children’s picture books are the only literary medium meant to be read aloud be design.
+Children’s picture books are the only literary medium meant to be read aloud by design.
 So in writing one, as Jon Muth encouraged me to do once, read it out loud and heard your words, feel and notice their sound and pitch and how it reads aloud.
 This exercise at the very least makes you aware of your words, and that alone is an essential lesson right there.
 Children’s lit teaches us that each word matters.
 They teach us to be efficient.
 They teach us to be patient, to respect our audience and to honor their trust.
 Kid’s lit teaches us how to fly the hard way so it looks easy without the restrictions.
 Kid’s lit teaches us to remember to laugh and to love and to give our characters those qualities.
 Kid’s lit teaches us what it is to be people before we forget what people really are while we grown up.
 Reading, creating and studying children’s literature isn’t about escaping into simplistic worlds and infantilizing your ethic as a writer or a visual storyteller, it’s about rediscovering the lessons you knew long ago but have now forgotten.

 Wonderful post Greg.It is great to read your reflections on narrative in general and more so in this particular case.The fundamental true you mention: Be honest, be human, be respectful to your audience is of significant value when the pre-concived notion regarding kid's literature(and almost everything geared towards them) is about contempt, scorn and just plain underestimation.